saiaryansahoo/Python-CSV-DevOps/Readme.md

 - 🏆 Identifies top customers.

 ### Docker and Docker Compose

-- 🐳 Multi-stage Docker build with an Ubuntu base image.
+- 🐳 Built Docker images using Python 3.8-slim for a lightweight environment.
-- 🛡️ Usage of distroless images for minimal attack surface.
+- 🛡️ Enhanced security with minimal base images, reducing the attack surface.
-- ⚙️ Docker Compose setup for multi-container environments.
+- ⚙️ Configured Docker Compose for seamless multi-container application deployment and pushed images to Docker Hub.

 ### Docker Swarm
 - 🐝 Deployment using Docker Swarm for scaling and orchestration.